elephantscale/es-training-new/kafka/slides/Kafka-Best-Practices.md

 ```
 <!-- {"left" : 0, "top" : 5.04, "height" : 2.04, "width" : 10.25} -->

 Notes:

 ---

-## Best Practices: OS Setting
+## OS Setting

 <img src="../../assets/images/kafka/Kafka-is-Very-Fast.png" style="width:40%;float:right;"/><!-- {"left" : 5.61, "top" : 1.42, "height" : 3.72, "width" : 4.59} -->

 * Give rest of the memory (minus JVM heap) to Page Cache (Linux will do this automatically)

     - So throughput is fastest

 * Kafka keeps many files open

     - Set open file descriptors to 128k

     - Use `'ulimits -a'` to verify

 Notes:

 ---

-## Best Practices: Disks
+## Disk Setup

 <img src="../../assets/images/kafka/Disks-Setup-02.png" style="width:50%;float:right;"/><!-- {"left" : 6.47, "top" : 1.21, "height" : 1.82, "width" : 3.61} -->

 * Disks tend to be first bottleneck to be hit

 * Never, never, never use shared drives (NFS / SAN)

 * More disks -> better throughput

 * RAIDs are usually more trouble than they are worth
     - Just use individual disks (JBOD - Just a Bunch of Disks)

 * Kafka will stripe data across disks using a round-robin fashion

 * Highly recommended to monitor disk usage
     - And create alerts if disks are getting full

 Notes:

 ---

-## Best Practices: SSD Drives?
+## Should We Use SSD Drives?

 <img src="../../assets/images/generic/3rd-party/hdd-vs-sdd-1.png"  style="width:50%;float:right;" /><!-- {"left" : 7.07, "top" : 1.13, "height" : 1.73, "width" : 3.06} -->

 * SSDs don't offer remarkable boost in performance
 * Kafka writes/reads data sequentially to/from commit logs
     - No random seeks
     - Modern spinning disks can provide very good scan performance
     - Also Linux and Linux file systems are optimized for good sequential IO
 * In Kafka write to disks are asynchronous
     - No waiting for disk ops to complete
 * Zookeeper can benefit from SSD drives
 * Case study from Uber [link1](https://www.youtube.com/watch?v=q3e5QjTH59o),  [link2](http://bigdatausecases.info/entry/ssd-benchmarks-for-apache-kafka)

 Notes:

 https://blog.cloudera.com/blog/2015/07/deploying-apache-kafka-a-practical-faq/

 ---

-## Best Practices: File System
+## File System Settings

 <img src="../../assets/images/kafka/kafka-drives-1.png"  style="width:50%;float:right;" /><!-- {"left" : 6.01, "top" : 1.16, "height" : 2.04, "width" : 4.07} -->

 * Never, never, never use shared file systems (SAN / NFS)

 * Always use MULTIPLE, LOCAL spindles

 * Recommended file systems: EXT4  or XFS

 * XFS probably better

 * Formatting TB disk drives with XFS is significantly faster

 Notes:

 ---

-## Best Practices: Zookeeper
+## Zookeeper Best Practices

 <img src="../../assets/images/kafka/kafka-zookeeper-1.png"  style="width:60%;float:right;" /><!-- {"left" : 6.56, "top" : 1.06, "height" : 1.72, "width" : 3.57} -->

 * **Do not co-locate**  Zookeeper and Kafka brokers on same nodes
 * ZK and Kafka has very different IO patterns
     - Kafka is very disk IO heavy
     - ZK doesn't need a lot of horsepower, it needs to stay alive
 * Dedicate one ZK ensemble to Kafka,  do not share this ZK with other applications (e.g. Hadoop)
     - Kafka uses ZK pretty heavily
     - Can benefit from a dedicated ZK cluster
 * Make sure ZK has sufficient memory (4G+)
 * Monitor memory usage of ZK using JMX or other monitoring programs

 Notes:

 ---

-## Best Practices: Topics / Partitions
+## Topics & Partitions Settings

 <img src="../../assets/images/kafka/Producers-Consumers-Topics-Partitions.png"  style="width:50%;float:right;" /><!-- {"left" : 5.95, "top" : 1.16, "height" : 3.06, "width" : 4.16} -->

 * Number of partitions correspond parallelism

 * Higher the partitions -> more consumers can be added

 * How to calculate optimal number of partitions?
     - Let's say Producer throughput to a single partition as P
     - Say Consumer throughput from a single partition as C
     - Target throughput T
     - Required partitions = Max (T/P,  T/C)

 Notes:

 ---

-## Best Practices: Topics / Partitions
+## Topics / Partitions

 <img src="../../assets/images/kafka/Partitions.png"  style="width:50%;float:right;" /><!-- {"left" : 5.95, "top" : 1.16, "height" : 3.06, "width" : 4.16} -->

-* Ensure number of partitions >= number of brokers
+* Ensure **`number of partitions >= number of brokers`**

-* Partitions can always be increased later but not decreased
+* Partitions **can always be increased later but not decreased**

 * Altering number of partitions in a KEY-VALUE topic is a little tricky?
     - Keys have to be re-hashed to partitions
+    - **Class Discussion: Please discuss key mappings and partitions**

 Notes:

 ---

-## Best Practices: Partitions & Memory
+## Partitions & Memory

 * More partitions also need more memory on brokers & clients

 * Producer side

     - New Kafka client buffers messages on producer side before sending to brokers (to reduce network round-trips)
     - The message buffer is maintained for partition
     - More partitions -> more buffer memory needed

 * Consumer side

     - Consumers fetch messages in batches per partitions
     - More partitions -> more batches -> more memory needed

 Notes:

 ---